 Luckily, as cell phone and tablet technology has evolved, so too has technology designed to keep everyone connected.
 Hello, SignalBooster.com.
 While there may be a few different solutions on the market, it is Distributed Antenna Systems (DAS) that are leading the market in solving problems with cell phone connectivity.

 DAS technology effectively addresses poor connectivity issues in spaces of any size, from the smallest apartment through to the largest office building or stadium.
 There still exists a misconception that DAS technology is only useful in large spaces, but this couldn't be further from the truth.
 In fact, nine out of ten DAS systems are set up in relatively small spaces like apartments, family homes, and one or two-room office premises with our small to large size home office phone booster kits.
 Some require signal coverage enhancement over 10,000 sq. ft. with our commercial phone booster kits.
+DAS cost varies greatly depending upon the square footage that needs wireless enhancement, the strength of signal outside building, and the number of carrier networks that need to be densified indoors.

 How To Choose the Best DAS System for Your Circumstances.